Why do schools need great play?

 - Mental well-being - Research shows OPAL children are happier and self-reporting improved mental health

-- Social and emotional development – Good play in the laboratory of life where relationships are practiced
+- Social and emotional development - Good play in the laboratory of life where relationships are practised

 - Links to formal learning - Many OPAL schools report increased creativity, imagination and collaborative skills

 - Attendance - children can't wait to come to OPAL schools because they have such fun

 - Parents - we all want our children to be happy.
 Well informed parents at OPAL schools love it that their children are happier

 - Rights - Play is a child's right as recognised by the UN Convention on the Rights of the Child

 - OFSTED - OPAL schools can easily provide evidence on their approach to wellbeing and inclusion